christ-offer/gpt-functions-gui/README.md

 ### TODO / Wants / Would if I could

 - [ ] Integration with Vector DB (A tab for it in the UI with upload/search/embed/etc)
-- [x] Settings tab for configuring the parameters of the different agents (slightly done)
+- [x] Settings tab for configuring the parameters of the different agents (somewhat done)
-- [ ] gpt-engineer function to start a new gpt-engineer interaction
 - [ ] Streamed responses live updated in UI.
 Not sure how to get around threading (or how to do it generally), especially for running python code.
 - [ ] Refactor the UI code to be more modular and less spaghetti
 - [ ] Probably more